Entity Framework - Database First Approach

 Now, to understand table mapping what we can do is right-click on the Table Designer and then click on table mapping for the desired table and it will give you the table mapping for it as shown below.

-table maping
+Table maping

-maping detail
+Maping detail

 However, what I can do in the entities is move up or move down the properties or rename them as well, and obviously, you can undo the changes that you have done so far.
-Also, one more interesting thing is the coloring of the entities, in other words by default all the entities are Blue in color but I would like to maintain some kind of distinction between a set of tables or between tables and views.
+Also, one more interesting thing is the coloring of the entities, in other words by default all the entities are Blue but I would like to maintain some kind of distinction between a set of tables or between tables and views.
 So for that, we can set the fill color property for that specific entity with a different color just to differentiate the items as shown below.

 Another nice feature is that we can split a single diagram into multiple diagrams.
 The best way to do it is to add a new diagram in the model browser and then start dragging and dropping the desired models in there.